Reporting on giving from related constituents

 Using List Manager to capture giving by related constituents

-Related constituent search is accessed from within an existing list in List Manager.
-Within that list, creating an additional list allows you to pull the related constituents from your original list into a new list.
-In essence, the list of related constituents is derived from the original list.
-It is not possible to create a related constituent list without the original list.
+It's important to note that you can search for related constituents only from within an existing list in List Manager.
+Within the list, creating an additional list lets you then pull the related constituents from your original list into a new list.
+The list of related constituents is derived from the original list.
+It is not possible to create a related constituent list in any other way.

-A good example of a related constituents list applies to parents of students.
-To create a total giving report on parents of students in your database, you would first create a list containing the students.
+A good example of a related constituents list applies to the spouse/partners of primary constituents.
+To create a total giving report on the spouse/partners of primary constituents in your database, you would first create a list containing the students.

-You would then use the related list in your search and in your report to pull in the related constituent giving data.
+You can then use the related list in your search and in your report to pull in the related constituent giving data.

-Click on the name of the list from which you want to create a related list.
-Click on the Related lists tab.
+3. Go back to List Manager and click on the name of the list on which the related list will be based.
+Then click on the Related lists tab.
 Now you can create the derived list that allows you to report on giving from related constituents:

-Two common ways to report on giving from parents include total giving by related constituents and total giving by related constituents to a fund, campaign, event, or appeal.
+Two common ways to report on giving from spouse/partners, for example, include total giving by related constituents and total giving by related constituents to a fund, campaign, event, or appeal.

 The following sections show you how to create these two reports.
-You can extrapolate from these instructions to create other types of lists of related constituents.
+But you can also report on other types of giving from related constituents by extrapolating from these instructions to pull together your target data.

 Create a report on total giving by related constituents